 5. Include Engaging Videos & Content on Your Website

 Building an online presence is crucial to upping your marketing ante – and creating a website for your business is a great way to start.
+If you haven’t already created a website, this is something you really need to look into.
+You could either hire a website designer or check out something like this bluehost wordpress tutorial and learn how to use WordPress yourself.
+The choice is completely yours!
+Once you’ve got a website sorted, you need to focus on the content.
 Communicating a cohesive message and highlighting who you are as a lawyer are essential components of the site.
 Through the content and videos you post, show visitors who you are, what you can do for them, and why they should choose you.
 Make it simple and clear and their choice for representation will be a no-brainer.

 6. Engage with Potential Clients Where They Spend Their Time